Subscribe for Performance Notifications

 Larson Miller (‘Vey-to’)

-An up and coming American vocalist, Larson Miller’s soaring range and tender expression lifts hearts and spirits in classic traditionals and contemporary pieces both.
+Contemporary American tenor and entrant to the Peabody Conservatory master’s program for operatic voice (2025-2027), Larson Miller’s soaring range and tender expression lifts hearts and spirits in classic traditionals and contemporary pieces alike.
 Taught to sing in the woodlands of the Monadnock region, where he learned both local Shaker hymnals and bel canto technique from a very early age, Larson has since performed a variety of roles in opera and musical theatre across the East Coast with ease and passion.

-In addition to his strong vocal aptitude, Larson is also an award-winning stage Sound Designer and film score composer, being nominated for and winning the 2023 Washington Area Theatre Community Honors for Outstanding Sound Design in a musical (WATCH, 2023).
+In addition to his strong vocal aptitude, Larson is also an award-winning stage sound designer and film score composer, being twice nominated and an award winner for Outstanding Sound Design in a Musical in the 2023 Washington Area Theatre Community Honors (WATCH, 2023 and 2024).
 Most recently, his sounds were featured in The Arlington Players Theatre production of Little Women, where “Larson…recorded a unique and terrific soundscape for the musical, treating the audience to a beautiful woven masterpiece of birds chirping, stairs squeaking, and all the natural noises that serve as the background of the Alcott home.”
 (DC Theater Arts).
-Larson currently resides near Concord, Massachusetts, where he is applying to graduate programs in Vocal Pedagogy and Performance.
-Larson enjoys physical sport, athletics, and dynamic stretching.
+Larson currently resides near Concord, Massachusetts, where he enjoys physical sport, athletics, and dynamic stretching.
+Larson will be starting at the Peabody Conservatory in Baltimore, Maryland, where he aspires to study operatic voice and graduate with his master’s in music in 2027.
 Larson’s great-grandfather, Vittorio (Veto to his friends and family), came to a Pennsylvania mining town from Italy, and began a line of Victors stretching three generations.
+Larson is extremely grateful for his friends, family, and dogs for their endless support.

 Meet Veto